 We see it in Black spaces online that allow white people into them.
 At some point, a white person’s feelings get hurt by Black reality and suddenly the group is at odds about whether we should give a fuck.
 For the record, we shouldn’t.
 Fuck their feelings.

 We see it when Black-curated content gets sold.
 When Tea With Queen and J Podcast stated that the Nappily Ever After screenplay was written by a white man, you instantly saw it.
 He changed the narrative around the protagonist’s hair and many of the interpersonal dynamics of Black people into how he sees Blackness.
-This move took a Black-centered experience and shit whiteness all over it and while I’m not mad at the author for getting paid, I am mad at what happened after she got paid.
+This movie took a Black-centered experience and shit whiteness all over it and while I’m not mad at the author for getting paid, I am mad at what happened after she got paid.

 BlerDCon was so worried about scaring off whiteness that they tried to erase Blackness from the word “Blerd” which literally means “Black nerd.”
 New York Comic-Con’s Black panel was so corporate that they literally made a space to welcome whiteness into the conversation.
 The Black Geeks at DragonCon decided that interracial laughter at a serious issue would be cathartic and basically ambushed the photo shoot attendees with a BBQ Becky cosplay photobomb that got some traction on the web because Black trauma is funny.